-Mr Malhotra has served as Executive Chairman and CEO of KPMG Lower Gulf network until 2016 and as Chairman until 2019. ng During his tenure at KMPG as Mr. Malhotra has held the Chairman's position for KPMG - Middle Fast and South Asia (MESA), Executive Chairman -KPMG India, Board Member KPMG Europe Middle East Africa, Member of KMPG nternational Human Resources Executive Committee, among other leadership roles.
-He is the DP World Financial Services Limited.
+Mr Malhotra has served as Executive Chairman and CEO of KPMG Lower Gulf network until 2016 and as Chairman until 2019.
+During his tenure at KMPG as Executive Chairman, Mr. Malhotra has held the Chairman's position for KPMG Middle East and South Asia (MESA), Executive Chairman -KPMG India, Board Member Africa, Member of KMPG International Human Resources Executive Committee, among other leadership roles.
+He is the Non-Executive Chairman of DP World Financial Services Limited.